jswilson/site/content/posts/analyzing-pga-tour-broadcasts-part-1.md

 Only 1 has less content than the average television show, and the remaining 6 contain 74.2% or more.
 The fourth round of the Tour Champshionship is particularly incredible at 85.7% content; NBC delivered a large portion of this broadcast commercial free.
 The one video that was worse than the average TV show was ```nt-3```, which we examined in detail earlier.
 With this initial limited dataset, it appears to be an outlier.

 # Conclusion and Future Work
 For the rounds of golf that most people tend to watch (those broadcast by the major networks on Saturday and Sunday), we can say that an adequate amount of real content is being shown.
 They typically show more content than the average television show does.
-We can't say that as definitively for Golf Channel broadcasts, but those aren't watched nearly as major as the major broadcasts.
+We can't say that as definitively for Golf Channel broadcasts, but those aren't watched nearly as much as the major broadcasts.

 What can we do to uncover more insight?
 First, we're going to keep collecting data and analyzing it using the same process.
 We only have 7 broadcasts from the major networks, and the samples we have are from especially popular tournaments.
 A fuller dataset that includes a more representative sample of the broadcasts might yield more insight.
 I'll be publishing data I collect from future tournaments on an ongoing basis.

 But what does it mean if the percentage of ```regular-broadcast``` content in each broadcast is already very good?
 The next step would be to take a much closer look at what is inside that ```regular-broadcast``` content.
-We said a few different classes were bad and excluded those from the ```regular-broadcast``` class; but next, we're going to call some classes *good* and only include those as the valuable part of the broadcast.
+Instead of the blacklist approach we took in this article where we said a few different classes were bad and excluded those from the ```regular-broadcast``` class, we will take a whitelist approach and call some classes *good* and only include those as the valuable part of the broadcast.
 Specifically, we'll look at the number of *golf shots* that are in each broadcast.
 We'll use a more complex model to identify and count the real golf shots and see if we can learn more about what makes broadcasts boring.
 Keep an eye out for the next post in this series soon.